 Another EV that’s been on the road many years is the Tesla Model S. It launched in 2012 so battery scientists have a lot of data.
 Maarten Steinbuch, who shares community-sourced Tesla data, suggested in 2020 that drivers can expect faster decay in the first 25,000 mile with a much slower decay to 175,000 miles.

-These findings are consistent with the laboratory-based understanding of how batteries should decay: an initial, sharp decline, followed by a slow, linear capacity fade.
+Recurrent's data confirms the laboratory-based understanding of how batteries should decay: an initial, sharp decline, followed by a slow, linear capacity fade.
 Assuming linear degradation for most of the battery lift, Steinbuch extrapolates an average Tesla Model S lifetime of around 500,000 miles.
 This is a far longer lifetime than most people expect from an ICE car, and long enough that an EV can have several owners.

 Other data from high mileage Teslas suggest modest degradation with odometer, and although these cases remain anecdotal, the industry is optimistic about long battery lives.